ZubairMohamed/WebjetUI/README.md

 ## Design Decisions and Limitations
 - This project uses Vite to bootstrap and build the React project.
 There are other tools available to do this like create react app etc.
+- Docker compose was used to accommodate a growing code base.
+We can easily spin up other services/backends using the compose file compared to docker run.

 #### React + Vite